laura-dangelo/Bayesian_Clustering_of_Spatially-Referenced_Calcium_Traces/README.md

   <li> Data </li>
 </ul>

-The `Code` folder contains the R project and should be used as the main directory to run the code.
+The `Code` folder contains the R project and should be used as the main directory for running the code.
 The structure of the repository is designed to facilitate the streamlined execution of all scripts required to replicate the analyses.
-Please do not change the folders’ names or paths to avoid errors.
+Please do not change the folder names or paths to avoid errors.

 The `Data` folder contains the data used in the analyses.

-Large files (typically, outputs of the Gibbs sampler algorithm or deconvolution algorithm) are excluded from the repository and are available in the Google Drive [folder](https://drive.google.com/drive/folders/1-1xf57mZBc1usA-iCZGkp4KPF8oX_5mV?usp=sharing).
+Large files (typically, outputs of the Gibbs sampler algorithm or the deconvolution algorithm) are excluded from the repository and are available in the Google Drive [folder](https://drive.google.com/drive/folders/1-1xf57mZBc1usA-iCZGkp4KPF8oX_5mV?usp=sharing).
 The name of each subfolder corresponds to the path of the files in the repository.
-Notice that these files are not necessary to replicate the analyses.
+Note that these files are not necessary to replicate the analyses.

 ## Using the Repo
-All analyses can be replicated starting from the original .mat file (M3424F_data_togo_neuron_behav_multiTrials_072621.mat), which is freely downloadable from the [Mendeley data repository](https://doi.org/10.17632/tnbwfw2pg2.2).
+All analyses can be replicated starting from the original `.mat` file (`M3424F_data_togo_neuron_behav_multiTrials_072621.mat`), which is freely available for download from the [Mendeley data repository](https://doi.org/10.17632/tnbwfw2pg2.2).
 However, some computations can be time-consuming, and we do not recommend starting from scratch.<br/>

-**We provide RDS files containing pre-computed outputs of the inference procedure to ease replication of the analyses.** <br/>
+**We provide RDS files containing precomputed outputs of the inference procedure to facilitate replication of the analyses.** <br/>
-**To replicate the analyses and plots of the paper starting from these pre-computed quantities, you only need to execute the scripts marked by "RUN".**
+**To replicate the analyses and plots of the paper starting from these precomputed quantities, you only need to execute the scripts marked by "RUN".**

 ## Structure of the `Code` folder
 ### Code > 02_data_analysis
-The key elements of this 03_simulation_study/03_computational_cost/output_RDS/D2.RDSfolder are the following:
+The key elements of this folder are the following:

 ├── **01_bSCDC_individual_trials** &ensp;&ensp;&ensp;&ensp;# single-window analyses <br/>
 │   ├── 01_plot_data.R <br/>